Blog

 Wrap-up

-As you can see, annual billing increases cash flow, reduces churn and provides predictable revenue, giving your B2B SaaS business stability and supporting its long-term planning.
+As you can see, annual billing increases cash flow, reduces churn, and provides predictable revenue, giving your B2B SaaS business stability and supporting its long-term planning.
 For your customers, it can often mean cost savings and only one trip through their internal procurement process each year.

 Regardless of whether your customers opt for an annual or monthly subscription, Maxio is there to support you.
 Our robust platform can handle any permutation of recurring billing for your customers, on top of the fact that it lets you easily provide discounts and coupons out of the box.